ddev/ddev/README.md

 - [docker](https://www.docker.com/community-edition)
 - OS Support
-  - macOS Sierra (fully supported with automated tests)
+  - macOS Sierra
   - Linux
-    * Ubuntu 16.04 LTS (fully supported with automated tests)
+    * Ubuntu 16.04 LTS
-    * Debian Jessie (tested manually with automated tests planned)
+    * Debian Jessie
-    * Fedora 25 (tested manually with automated tests planned)
+    * Fedora 25
   - Windows 10 Pro (**experimental support!**)
     * See [Decisions and Plan for Linux & Windows Support](https://github.com/drud/ddev/issues/196#issuecomment-300178008) for more information and the various options on getting ddev operational on Windows 10.

 We are open to expanding this list to include additional OSs as well as improve our existing support for the ones listed above.
 Please [let us know](https://github.com/drud/ddev/issues/new) if you hit an issue!

+### Using ddev with other development environments
+ddev requires ports 80 and 3306 to be available for use on your system when sites are running.
+If you are using another local development environment alongside ddev, please ensure the other environment is turned off or otherwise not using ports 80 and 3306.

+If you need to use another environment after using ddev, simply ensure all of your ddev sites are stopped or removed. ddev only uses system ports when at least one site is running.

 ## Installation
 ### Installation Script - Linux and macOS